 3.5.
 For mobile first indexing does Google rely on less content?

 Given that the mobile version of websites is more or less lightened in terms of content, it is legitimate to wonder if the value of content has decreased with the search engine.
 It is not the case!
 For Google, content is still king.
 However, the search giant rigorously notifies that it will only rely on the content of mobile pages for display and ranking in the SERPs.
-So if the content on the mobile version of your site is less, so be it, Google will be satisfied with it.
-But in the long run, you risk losing visibility and diluting your PageRanking in the SERPs.

 3.6.
 On mobile, will hidden content be ignored by Google?